 What are your objectives for the promotion and exhibition of you and your work?

 I see the promotion of me and the exhibition as another creative activity and a priority objective as appearance and presentation are prerequisites for sustaining my creative practice.
 This exhibition represents who I am, my creative practice with its attached meaning so it is vital that I get myself known and that I am seen as original and unique, to network to establish and extend professional relationships.
 I have produced professional web-based images, business cards and postcards for use at the exhibition.
-I have produced a quality artist statement, one-page curriculum vitae, promotional flyers with related literature for the audience to get to know me and my work, to produce added interest in what I am doing and why.
+I have produced a quality artist statement, textile artist curriculum vitae, promotional flyers with related exhibition literature for the audience to get to know me and my work, to produce added interest in what I am doing and why.
 I have and will continue to promote the exhibition space and use imagery from such creating within the adjacent studio space at Hanson Street Studios to make myself and how I work more known to others.
 I use social media including Facebook, Instagram, and my online blog/website to promote the exhibition online.
 I continue to make brief video clips for my blog/website to encourage increased promotion and sharing on social media.
-Marketing statements have been developed for press/media releases, leaflets, brochures, etc and have been completed for galleries which focus on the relationship between theme, materials, techniques, and style.
+Marketing statements have been developed for press/media releases, leaflets, brochures, etc and have also been completed for galleries which focus on the relationship between the theme, materials, techniques, and style.
 I continue to develop online portfolios.

 How will the project and the exhibition contribute to your ability and ambitions to sustain your practice?